bgamari/ghc-wiki-import/ghci-debugger.md

 There is probably an easy to formulate optimum criteria, but I can't figure it out for now :(

+One more thing, newtypes need to be flattened before doing the unification; type reconstruction may not be able to recover the newtype representation.

 ### Pretty printing of terms

 We want to customize the printing of some stuff, such as Integers, Floats, Doubles, Lists, Tuples, Arrays, and so on.
-At the `RtClosureInspect` module there is some infrastructure to build a custom printer, with a basic custom printer that covers the enumerated types.
+At the  [compiler/ghci/RtClosureInspect.hs](/trac/ghc/browser/ghc/compiler/ghci/RtClosureInspect.hs) module there is some infrastructure to build a custom printer, with a basic custom printer that covers the enumerated types.

-In InteractiveUI.hs the function `pprintClosure` takes advantage of this and makes use of a custom printer that uses Show instances if available.
+In  [compiler/ghci/Debugger.hs](/trac/ghc/browser/ghc/compiler/ghci/Debugger.hs) the function `pprintClosure` takes advantage of this and makes use of a custom printer that uses Show instances if available.

 # Breakpoints